- 7 Best Coffee Shops In Portland Maine (Updated 2023) - July 31, 2023

 The town of Sugar Hill is way off the beaten path, but it possesses a secret treasure: endless fields and gardens of lupines.
 These beautiful purple, white, and pink flowers bloom for just a few short weeks in June.

-So attend the Sugar Hill Lupine Festival to catch them at their glorious peak; the rolling hills explode with color, but only for a brief moment.
+Attending the Sugar Hill Lupine Festival is one of the best things to do in NH in June to catch them at their glorious peak; the rolling hills explode with color, but only for a brief moment.

 The McAuliffe-Shepard Discovery Center is the perfect place to make your dream of going to space come true, without actually leaving earth.

-This center has an observatory and interactive space exhibits, where you can learn all about astronomy, aviation, space science, and real-life astronauts such as the courageous Christa McAuliffe.
+This center has an observatory and interactive space exhibits, where you can learn all about astronomy, aviation, space science, and real-life astronauts such as the courageous Christa McAuliffe, so if you’re a big space buff, this might just be the best thing to do in New Hampshire for you!

 But the best part?
 The planetarium shows.
 Recline in their domed theater, and feel like you’re literally flying through the stars.